theislab/sample-prediction-pipeline/docs/usage.md

 This installs all required packages including:
 - Python 3.10
-- Scanpy for single-cell analysis
+- Scanpy
-- Pandas for data manipulation
+- Pandas
-- Matplotlib for plotting
+- Matplotlib
+- Snakemake
+- MultiMIL
 - Other dependencies

 ### 3. Activate the Environment